-- Allow the mold to set undisturbed (again, the tilting unfrozen water factor) for 3-5 hours, or until frozen completely.
+- Allow the mold to set undisturbed (again, the tilting unfrozen water factor) for 3 to 5 hours, or until completely frozen.
 The time will depend on how cold your freezer is, specifically where you place the tray.

-- I found that this time is about twice as long as a standard ice cube tray and if you can go a little longer, it's better because you want to ensure that each ball is fully frozen.
+- This time is about twice as long as a standard ice cube tray.
+You'll be better off if you can go a little longer because you want to ensure that each ball is fully frozen.

-- Once completely frozen, you can separate the two parts of the tray.
+- Once frozen, separate the two parts of the tray.
 The ice balls may stick to the mold so you will want to be careful when attempting to remove the ice balls.

-- Unlike cube trays, you cannot 'crack' the ice balls free from the mold.
+- Unlike cube trays, you cannot 'crack' ice balls free from the mold.

 - Once formed, the frozen ice balls can be stored in a freezer bag or bowl in the freezer until needed.
 If you keep up on the freezing cycle, you can easily have a dozen or more ice balls available at any time.